A monitor of media ownership in Europe

 Enhancing transparency in ownership and control of European news

 The European Democracy Action Plan, presented by the European Commission in December 2020, intends to empower citizens and make EU democracies more resilient.
 As part of this plan, it expects to enhance transparency in ownership and control of news media.
 The Euromedia Ownership Monitor (EurOMo) is a pilot project to fulfil this objective.
-In 2022, it published:
+It offers:

 We collect and organise data available in public sources of each country.
 In each participant country, we consider information about direct and ultimate ownership of news media, cross-market operation, editorial responsibility, funding and revenues, role of algorithmic filtering, legal framework, role of National Regulatory Authorities (NRAs), among others.

-The EurOMo is a monitoring instrument of media ownership transparency in Europe.
-It is operated by a consortium of 15 Higher Education Institutions and research institutes, coordinated by the University of Salzburg.
-It is co-funded by the European Commission.
+The EurOMo is a pilot project co-funded by the European Commission to monitor media ownership transparency in Europe.
+It is operated by a consortium higher education institutions (HEIs) and research institutes, coordinated by the University of Salzburg.

 Prof. Josef Trappel